Assessment for Understanding

 But tests aren't the only way to gauge a student's knowledge and abilities, just as reciting formulas and memorizing the periodic table is not the only way to learn chemistry.
 Throughout the country, many educators are going beyond traditional tests and using performance assessments in their K-12 classrooms to gauge what students know and can do.
 They're designing projects that require students to apply what they're learning to real-world tasks, like designing a school building or improving the water quality in a nearby pond.
 And they're giving students the experience, as assessment expert Grant Wiggins says, "of being tested the way historians, mathematicians, museum curators, scientists, and journalists are actually tested in the work place."

 In a classroom setting, performance assessment is an essential companion to project-based learning.
 By developing comprehensive rubrics (or criteria) by which to evaluate student performances, teachers ensure that projects are more than just fun and engaging activities.
 They're true tests of a student's abilities and knowledge, linked to standards, and documented so that everyone -- students, parents, and educators -- understands what is being assessed.
 The "performance" can include a wide range of activities and assignments: from research papers that demonstrate how well students can evaluate sources and articulate an opinion to experiments or problems that enable a teacher to gauge a student's ability to apply specific math or science knowledge and skills.
 Some performance assessments consist of individual projects; others require groups of students to work together toward a common goal.
 But whatever the project or problem, well-crafted performance assessments share a common purpose: to give students the chance to show what they know and can do and to provide teachers with the tools to assess these abilities.
+Assessment in Action

 Assessment is a way of life for the 120 students at Urban Academy in New York City.
 Every day and in every class students are encouraged and expected to demonstrate what they're learning.
 In Constitutional Law, they're required to argue a case before a mock supreme court.
 In geometry, they must apply mathematical concepts to measuring the height and volume of buildings or the distance between South Ferry and Staten Island using the Statue of Liberty as a reference point.
 And before they receive their high school diploma, students must complete separate performance assessments (known at Urban as "academic proficiencies") that demonstrate their skills and knowledge in six academic areas: mathematics, social studies, science, creative arts, criticism, and literature.